FREE Training: How to Launch Your Property Management Company

 This process can be tricky, and it is important to strike a good balance when you are deciding how much to charge for your property management services.

-Setting prices too low may compromise your credibility and leave you struggling financially.
+Setting prices too low may compromise your credibility with potential property owners and leave you struggling financially.
 However, pricing too high could deter potential high-quality clients.

-So, how do you find the right price for your business?
-To craft a fee structure that ensures sustainable income and piques client interest, you will need to revisit your market research that you have previously conducted.
+So, how do you find the right price for your property business?
+To craft a fee structure that ensures sustainable income and piques client interest, you will need to revisit the market research that you have previously conducted.

-Take a look at your competitors to see what they charge, and use this information to gain more insight on what kind of pricing you can use to attract clients, remain competitive, and still generate income.
+Take a look at what other property management companies charge, and use this information to gain more insight on what kind of pricing you can use to attract clients, remain competitive, and still generate income.

-Consider the Following Fees When Structuring Your Pricing:
+Consider the Following Property Fees When Structuring Your Pricing:

 Setup Fee: A one-time charge for Massachusetts property owners to establish an account, typically ranging from $200 to $300.

-Ongoing Management Fee: The primary source of monthly income, typically 3-10% of the property’s monthly rental income, covering various operational costs.
+Ongoing Management Fee: The primary source of monthly income, typically 3-10% of the property’s monthly collected rent, covering various operational costs.

 Lease Renewal Fee: A less common fee, usually a small amount, implemented in competitive rental markets, paid by tenants upon renewing their lease.